winitzki/scall/tutorial/programming_dhall.md

       in transform seed
 ```

-The function `hylo_Nat` is a general fold-like aggregation function that can be used with arbitrary recursion schemes `F`.
+The function `hylo_Nat` is a general fold-like aggregation function that can be used with arbitrary structure functors `F`.
 Termination is assured because we specify a limit for the recursion depth in advance.
 This function will be used later in this book when implementing the `zip` method for Church-encoded type constructors.